-You may have heard about the new EU updates for VAT e-commerce that will apply from the 1st July 2021.
+You may have heard about the new EU updates for VAT e-commerce that came into effect on July 1st, 2021.
 The EU hopes this will make trade easier between the individual member states.

 This article doesn’t constitute legal advice.
 If you have any questions or are unsure about any legal issues, we recommend contacting a legal expert.